 Alternatively, make a pit stop for lunch at the island’s largest hawker centre.
 While you won’t find food vendors touting their dishes along Singapore’s busy street these days, their legacy lives on at 11 Chinatown Complex.

 Savour sa kae ma (honey crackers) at Pan Ji Cooked Food and knock back a pint of craft beer at Smith Street Taps.
-For lunch, indulge in the claypot rice from Lian He Ben Ji Claypot, a 2018 Michelin Bib Gourmand recipient, or the Michelin-star awarded dishes from Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle.
+For lunch, indulge in the claypot rice from Lian He Ben Ji Claypot, or the beloved dishes from Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle.

 12. Nam’s Supplies